rkaczorek/astroberry-diy/README.md

    - GPIO13 / PIN33 - IN3
    - GPIO19 / PIN35 - IN4

    Note: All inputs are set to HIGH by default.
-YwRobot board requires input to be LOW to swich ON a line.
+Most relay boards require input to be LOW to swich ON a line.